Skip to content

 Ian Bailey

 Ian was an Associate of the CFA Society of the UK and a Chartered Fellow of the Chartered Securities Institute.
-Ian retired in 2016 from Aon where he was Head of the Delegated Consulting Business in Europe.
+He retired in 2016 from Aon, where he was Head of the Delegated Consulting Business in Europe.
 Before joining Aon, Ian was a Managing Director at BlackRock Investment Management (UK) Limited and its predecessor companies.

 Janet Thomson (Chair)

-Janet is an experienced Chair of Trustee Boards and Trustee with some 30 years’ experience in UK and Irish pensions, involving closed and open defined benefit (both final salary and career average) schemes and defined contribution (both Trust and third-party insurer) arrangements.
+Janet Thomson is an experienced Chair of Trustee Boards and Trustee with some 30 years’ experience in UK and Irish pensions, involving closed and open defined benefit (both final salary and career average) schemes and defined contribution (both trust and third party insurer) arrangements.

 You might also be interested in